Sources of Federal Government and Employee Information

 Ottawa, Ontario K1P 1J9

-In accordance with the Access to Information Act, an area on the premises of this institution has been designated as a public reading room.
+In accordance with the Access to Information Act and the Privacy Act, an area on the premises of this institution has been designated as a public reading room.
 The address is:

 100 Queen Street, Suite 630